mpaglia0/Zeta/README.md

 [**Static Comments Plus**](https://github.com/mpaglia0/Static_Comments_Plus) has been hacked from [Static Comments Pelican plugin](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) and has the following improvements:

-- Added a ``STATIC_COMMENTS_FMT`` parameter in order to choose if comments have to be written in Markdown or reST format (default reST).
+- Added a ``STATIC_COMMENTS_FMT`` parameter in order to choose if comments have to be written in Markdown or reST format (default).

 - Added a PHP script that will allow visitors to send comments through a form instead of an email (like Static Comments do).
-The PHP function can be activated separately from the rest of the plugin.

 - Minor aesthetic changes.